BranchTaken/Hemlock/doc/tools/hocc.md

 `hocc` statement.
 There are no other syntactic restrictions of note with regard to the keywords and operator.

 The following subsections document specification semantics.
-See the `hocc` [grammar](#grammar) specification for comprehensive syntax details.
+See the Hocc [grammar](#grammar) specification for comprehensive syntax details.

 ### Tokens

 Token identifiers match `[_]*[A-Z][A-Za-z0-9_']*` in conformance with Hemlock's capitalized identifier syntax.
-By convention the `hocc` documentation restricts token identifiers to `[A-Z][A-Z0-9_]*` to distinguish tokens from non-terminals, but other conventions can work just as well.
+By convention the Hocc documentation restricts token identifiers to `[A-Z][A-Z0-9_]*` to distinguish tokens from non-terminals, but other conventions can work just as well.